 2. Retention.

-The Compliance Officer shall retain all writing and other documentation received in connection with a Complaint, in a secure area, for at least five (5) years from the receipt.
+The Compliance Officer and/or the Director of Internal Audit shall retain all writing and other documentation received in connection with a Complaint, in a secure area, for at least five (5) years from the receipt.

 3. Treatment.